Rickshawala/Dotfiles/README.md

 .config:
   BetterDiscord: OC
   Alacritty: OC but inspired from Garuda Linux
   Awesome: "fork" of https://github.com/MrJakeSir/dots.
-That repo has since changed a lot
+That repo has since changed a lot.
+Rename sachin to your usename
   dunst: Just changed a few colours
   fish: Custom
   gromit-mpx: changed a few keybinds